passingthru67/workspaces-to-dock/README.md

 - **Favorite Shortcuts Panel:**

-    **Show a favorite shortcuts panel** - Adds a panel of favorites applications.
+    **Show a favorite shortcuts panel** - Adds a panel of favorite applications.

     **Shortcuts panel orientation in reference to the thumbnails** - Places the favorite shortcuts panel on the inside or outside of the thumbnails.

-    **Shortcuts panel icon size** - Sets the size of the favorite shortcuts panel application icons.
+    **Shortcuts panel icon size** - Sets the size of the application icons.

     **Miscellaneous Options**

-    **Show running applications** - Shows running applications on the favorite shortcuts panel.
+    **Show running applications** - Option to show running applications on the favorite shortcuts panel.

-    **Show places** - Shows places on the favorite shortcuts panel.
+    **Show places** - Option to show places on the favorite shortcuts panel.

-    **Show application window count indicators** - Shows the number of running instances of an application next to the application icon.
+    **Show application window count indicators** - Option to show the number of running instances of an application next to the application icon.

-    **Show applications button at the bottom** - Shows the applications button (grid) at the bottom of the favorite shortcuts panel.
+    **Show applications button at the bottom** - Option to show the applications button (grid) at the bottom of the favorite shortcuts panel.

-    **Show the popup menu context arrow at the top** - Shows the popup menu context arrow at the top of the context menu.
+    **Show the popup menu context arrow at the top** - Option to show the popup menu context arrow at the top of the context menu.
 The default position is in the middle.

-    **Hide thumbnails when a popup menu is shown** - Hides the thumbnails when a popup context menu is show by right clicking an favorite application icon.
+    **Hide thumbnails when a popup menu is shown** - Option to hide the thumbnails when a popup context menu is show by right clicking an favorite application icon.
 This only applies when the shortcuts panel is oriented on the outside of the thumbnails.

 Localization Support: